Could Amazon KDP do more for self-published authors?

 Book sales by time of the day.

 When do people buy books?
 Morning afternoon or evening.
-Do they buy more books on the weekend?
+Do they buy more books at the weekend?

 As social media plays such an important role in book marketing, this would be extremely useful information.